filip-topic/MLops/README.md

 ## Model Robustness Validation
 - After training, the pipeline perturbs numeric features (±5% noise) and checks the change in predicted probabilities.
 - If the root mean squared error (RMSE) of probability drift exceeds 0.1, the model is flagged as too sensitive.
-- This helps ensure the model is robust to small input changes and not overfitted.

 ## Configuration
 - All key parameters (required columns, minimum training size, error handling) are set in `model/config.yaml`.